Andrea Ghidone

 Andrea Ghidone Segundo (born 10 June 1978) is a Uruguayan vedette, fashion model, professional dancer and actress of theater and television known for her work in Argentina.

+Career

 Ghidone is known for her work with the veteran stand-up comedian and actress, Carmen Barbieri, she has worked for Barbieri's theater company and has been in all of her musicals since late-2008: Vedettísima in 2009; Fantástica in 2010; Bravísima in 2011; Barbierísima in 2012; Escándalosas in 2013.
 She has also modeled for Maxim's June 2010 cover in Argentina.

 Ghidone participated in the sixth season of Bailando por un Sueño in 2010 (Bailando is the Argentine version of Dancing With The Stars).
 She finished in 18th place losing to the boxer, Fabio "La Mole" Moli.